 Unable to Login:

 If you're facing login issues, ensure your PAN is registered on the e-filing portal.
 Reset your password if necessary, or use the Aadhaar-based OTP login option.
+Alternatively, the TaxFetch TDS Fetch tool handles the portal login flow for you, reducing common login-related friction.

 Form 26AS Not Displaying Data: